sriharikante/Finance-DashBoard/README.md

 A simple website built with Bootstrap 5 to showcase useful AI tools.

+---

 ## 📋 Project Overview

 This project is my submission for the Bootstrap 5 Internship Task.
-I created a responsive multi-page website called **"AI Tools Hub"** that lists AI tools I found useful.
+It is a responsive multi-page website that lists useful AI tools.

+---

-### 🌐 Live Demo
+## 🌐 Live Demo

 **Live Link:** https://ai-tools-hub1.vercel.app